 All on-campus students are required to pay a \$100 housing deposit in addition to the enrollment fee.
-The housing deposit is payable through the student's RavenZone account and is retained on deposit until the student graduates or withdraws from Benedictine College and completes the exit process.
+The housing deposit is payable through the student's RavenZone account as part of the student's first semester billing and is retained on deposit until the student graduates or withdraws from Benedictine College and completes the exit process.
 Any assessment for damages during the student's time at Benedictine will be charged directly to the student's account.
 Room damages that may be charged at the time of graduation or withdrawal will be charged to the student account and the housing deposit will be credited against the student account.
 The housing deposit refund process will occur annually after the spring semester closes.
 Graduates as recorded by the Office of the Registrar will automatically be included in the refund process; students withdrawing from Benedictine College must complete the official withdrawal or exit process to receive a deposit refund.